GravityKit/GravityView/readme.txt

 = 1.6.2 on February 23 =
 * Tweak: A more robust save View procedure to prevent losing fields configuration.
+* Fixed: Issue when embedding multiple DataTables views in the same page

 = 1.6.1 on February 17 =
 * Added: Allow Recent Entries to have an Embed Page ID